HNoMS Eidsvold: First and final battle

-In the morning of 9 April 1940, German forces entered Narvik harbour under cover of fog and heavy snow.
+In the morning of 9 April 1940, a German force of ten destroyers, carrying troops of a mountain division, entered Narvik harbour under cover of fog and heavy snow.
 Despite the weather, they were spotted by Norwegian vessels, which promptly reported the sighting and alerted Eidsvold and Norge.
 Aboard both ships steps were taken to prepare for combat.
 The guns were loaded with live ammunition and life preservers issued to the crew.
 Around 04:15 in the morning, the Germans spotted Eidsvold.
 Captain Odd Isaachsen Willoch aboard Eidsvold immediately ordered to signal the leading German destroyer with an Aldis lamp, and when the Germans failed to respond to the signal, he ordered a warning shot placed before their bow while he flew a two flag signal, ordering the destroyer to halt.